My Works

 "This is a genuine source of truth — it cleared up confusion I hadn't even noticed before."

-Heather
+Heather Taylor

-Senior UX Designer/Accessibility Mentor, OLI
+Senior UX Designer, Accessibility Lead, OLI

 "You didn't just spec the components — you built a system people can actually learn from."